Co-op Work Permit

 Applying for Only a Co-op Work Permit

-If your study permit isn’t expiring soon (within 6 months), you should apply for a co-op work permit on its own as soon as you receive your co-op work permit letter from your co-op program office.
+If your study permit isn’t expiring soon (within 6 months), you should apply for a co-op work permit on its own as soon as you receive your co-op work permit letter from Brock.

-If you are applying at the same time as your initial study permit, your letter of acceptance must state that your program includes experiential work.
+If you are applying at the same time as your initial study permit, your letter of acceptance must state that your program includes a work experience.

 If you are applying after arriving in Canada, the main documents you will need to apply for a co-op work permit are:

-• Co-op work permit letter confirming that you are in a co-op program which requires you to work and is integral to your studies.
-Contact your co-op program office to request your co-op work permit letter.
+• Co-op work permit letter confirming that you are in a program which requires you to work and is integral to your studies.
+Co-op, Career and Experiential Education can help you get this letter.

 • If you plan to work with children, with the elderly or with patients, you may need to take an immigration medical exam.
 Include a letter of explanation specifically asking for your work permit to indicate that you may work in these occupations.
 You cannot start the position unless you have a condition allowing you to work in these fields